AGCCS/AGCCS-CTRL22/circuit/README.md

   - set ESP-EN and ESP-IO0 to low
   - set ESP-EN to not-connected
   - run `make flash`
+  - set ESP-IO0 to not-connected

-This is effectively the same procedure as with common ESP32 dev-boards such as NodeMCU, except that dev-boards will have convenient key-switches built in while we need to do some external wiring.
+This is effectively the same procedure as with common ESP32 dev-boards such as NodeMCU, except that dev-boards will have convenient key-switches built-in while we need to do some external wiring.

-# Developing/Testing AVR firmware
+# Developing/Testing AVR Firmware

 Assumimg that you have installed Optiboot as described above, application frimware development can be done via the J4 header in Arduino style, i.e., serial debugging via a terminal emulation and frimware flashinh via `avrdude -carduino` over the same serial line.
 If you go this path, we recommend you set up a simple adaptor, e.g.